-In 2009, Paula launched her first book titled, ‘Footsteps in Time’ a family journey from the earliest of her ancestors arriving in Africa from 1709 – 2009.
-Over a 5 year period she returned periodically to Africa where her research took her on an incredible journey.
+In 2009, Paula launched her first book titled, ‘Footsteps in Time’ a family journey from the earliest of her ancestors arriving in Africa from 1709 - 2009.
+Over a 5 year period, she returned periodically to Africa where her research took her on an incredible journey.
 The book launch coincided with her first major solo art exhibition, ‘The Winds of Change’ followed by solo exhibitions, ‘Silent Reverie’ – 2011 and ‘Cinnabar – 2014

-In 2012, a South African conservation group invited Paula to do a large scale painting of a rhino on ‘World Rhino Day’.
+In 2012, a South African conservation group invited Paula to do a large-scale painting of a rhino on ‘World Rhino Day’.
 The WESSA (Wildlife and Environment Society of South Africa) offered their stand as a venue during the ‘Sunday Tribune Garden and Home Show’ at the showgrounds, Pietermaritzburg, South Africa.
 Before leaving Australia she decided to do a preparatory piece and her painting ‘Tears of the rhino’ – hear my voice was born.
 This painting emerged from deep within and turned out to be a very confronting image.
-The organization asked if they could display this painting alongside a life size iron sculpture of a rhino.
+The organization asked if they could display this painting alongside a life-size iron sculpture of a rhino.
 The stand won the only gold certificate awarded in that class.
-Her follow up painting done on sight was titled ‘Freedom of the rhino’ – show me the way, which she donated to the Rhino Pages organization to raise funds for the cause.
+Her follow up painting was created on sight was titled ‘Freedom of the rhino’ – show me the way, which she donated to the Rhino Pages organization to raise funds for the cause.
 Paula decided not to sell ‘Tears of the rhino’ but to rather use it as a tool to raise awareness of the global destruction of the rhino species.

 In 2014 Paula’s painting ‘To the point’ of an African pale chanting goshawk was shortlisted for exhibition with the ‘David Shepherd Wildlife Artist of the Year’ in London.
 Meeting David Shepherd in person on opening night at the Mall Galleries, Mall Street London was the highlight of her trip.

-In 2015, the Canadian based ‘Artists for Conservation’ awarded Paula the June monthly honour for outstanding artistic talent and extraordinary contribution to the conservation cause.
+In 2015, the Canadian based ‘Artists for Conservation’ awarded Paula the June monthly honor for outstanding artistic talent and extraordinary contribution to the conservation cause.
 Paula was invited to exhibit at the 2015 ‘Artists for Conservation’ annual live exhibition held at the Waterfront Hotel followed by Grouse Mountain Resort, Vancouver, Canada.
 She also featured as international guest youth art instructor, where she co-lead art workshops with Jeffrey Whiting at Grouse Mountain.

-Paula works in a variety of mediums and has a passion for wildlife, still life, portraiture, landscape, photography and writing.
+Paula works in a variety of mediums and has a passion for wildlife, still life, portraiture, landscape, photography, and writing.
 Hoping to create awareness by drawing attention to the vulnerability of endangered species and the natural world she is happiest when surrounded by nature soaking in the environment.